rneeft/aspire-course-site/docs/Messaging/Integration.md

 ```

 ## Step 5: Update the processing of the DataFile
-We still need to create an new implementation of the `IDataFileService`:
+We need to create an new implementation of the `IDataFileService` so that the messages are send in commands and not directly to the datbase.

 - Add a new class to `InsuranceDetails.Api.DataFiles` names: `NServiceBusDataFileService`

 ```csharp
 using FluentValidation;
 using InsuranceDetails.Messages.Commands;